The big idea of Roots Season

 This lie has some truth to it.
 These things do help us feel like we have some value.
 The lie sounds good but in real life it keeps generating all kinds of conflicts and insecurities instead of taking them away.

-It feeds anxiety when I fall short of my goals or when I try to protect my successes.
+It feeds anxiety when we fall short of our goals or when we try to protect our successes.

-It feeds racism, which is a quest for security and power by giving my race the right to look down on others.
+It feeds racism, which is a quest for security and power by giving one race the right to look down on others.

-It makes me feel right to harshly judge and criticize anyone who does not support my cause as vigorously as I think all good people should.
+It makes us feel justified to harshly judge and criticize anyone who does not support our cause as vigorously as we think all good people should.

 We are all designed to want security and significance, and we suffer psychological damage when we don't have them.
 Life gets miserable when we do not belong.
-So we look for security and significance in a thousand ways and places, never guessing that God already has something going that is just oozing with security and significance for us.
+So we look for security and significance in a thousand ways and places, never guessing that God already has something going and it is right under our noses.
 He is running a 4000-year-old campaign to bless the world, and we can join his campaign team, the spiritual descendants of Abraham.

 The big idea of Roots Season is some of the best news ever.
 We don't have to come up with the best plan we can to build and protect our own security and significance.
 All we have to do is sign on to the plan that God already put there for us.
 We join the "demo and delivery team" for his campaign.
 We live under the direction of Jesus Christ, the mastermind of the campaign to organize and mobilize the team to connect, heal, and bless the world.